A look at what comes next in Trump travel ban case

 The 3-0 decision from the 9th Circuit Court of Appeals sided with the states on nearly every issue presented.

-Legal scholars who reviewed it say there's little chance the Justice Department could succeed in any immediate appeal to the U.S. Supreme Court, though that won't necessarily stop the administration from trying.
+Some legal scholars who reviewed it said the Justice Department could face long odds in any immediate appeal to the U.S. Supreme Court, though that won't necessarily stop the administration from trying.
 Trump tweeted "SEE YOU IN COURT" after the ruling came out Thursday — prompting a sharp retort from Washington Gov. Jay Inslee: "Mr. President, we just saw you in court, and we beat you."

 Here's a look at the legal issues in the court's ruling and what comes next.